The 10-20-30 Workout

 Are you singing the “no time to exercise” blues?
-If so, a new interval training protocol may be just the routine you’ve been waiting for.
-Interval training has been getting a lot of attention lately.
-Although it’s been around for a long time, it seems to be gaining popularity as people become aware of its benefits — an effective workout in a short amount of time.
+If so, an interval training protocol may be just the routine you’ve been waiting for.
+Although interval training has been around for a long time, it seems to be gaining popularity as people become aware of its benefits — an effective workout in a short amount of time.

 High-intensity interval training (HIIT) is a technique that alternates short bursts of intense effort with moderate-effort recovery periods of the same duration or longer.
-These bursts of concentrated effort make HIIT workouts effective at burning fat and improving endurance and overall fitness, and can provide a complete workout in a short amount of time.
+These bursts of concentrated effort make HIIT workouts effective at burning fat and improving endurance and overall fitness.
+They can also provide a complete workout in a short amount of time.

-HIIT workouts have been criticized by some because they can be difficult.
-In some routines the all-out portion can last anywhere from 30 seconds to 4 minutes — a long time to sustain your maximum effort.
+HIIT workouts can be difficult.
+In some routines, the all-out portion can last anywhere from 30 seconds to 4 minutes — a long time to sustain your maximum effort.
 When a workout routine is too hard or unpleasant, people tend to abandon their efforts before seeing results.
-But a new way of structuring an interval workout is creating a buzz in the fitness community because it’s fast and effective, and those who’ve tried it also think it’s fun.

 It is well-established that any physical activity has a health benefit for people who are untrained or sedentary, but a group of researchers in Denmark wanted to find out whether interval training could benefit endurance performance, cardiovascular fitness, and the overall health of people who were already fit and active.

 After cutting their weekly workout by half, the 10-20-30 runners saw improvements in their endurance and performance, by an average of 21 and 48 seconds for 1 and 3 miles, respectively.
-They also saw reductions in their resting blood pressure (BP).
+They also saw reductions in their resting blood pressure.

 If the weather is good and you have a place to walk and run, you can do 10-20-30 anywhere with no equipment except a good pair of shoes.
 If you have to take your workout inside, treadmills aren’t the best for this workout because the transition from one speed to another is slow.
 But you could do a 10-20-30 protocol on a stationary bike, a rowing machine, or an elliptical.